peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Reference
 : (this document)

+A registration MUST include the following fields:

+RRtype: Lists an RR TYPE that is defined for use.

+Scheme: The mode used for locating the desired notification address

+Purpose: Description of the Scheme

+Reference: Location of specification or registration source

+Requests to register additional new DSYNC RRtype Enpoints in the registry are to be recorded by IANA after Expert Review [RFC8126].
+The expert review should validate that the RRtype and Scheme do not conflict with any existing allocations.

+### Initial Contents

+Initial values for "DSYNC: Location of Synchronization Endpoints" are given below.

 | RRtype | Scheme  | Purpose                | Reference       |
 | ------ | ------- | ---------------------- | --------------- |
 |        |       0 | Null scheme (no-op)    | (this document) |